farrantch/Pipes/README.md

 ## Core Concepts:
    - SDLC: Software Development Life Cycle
    - Environment: Self explanatory.
 The most important permissions boundary of all!
 Never cross environment boundaries.
 Always the first prefix when naming resources.
    - Scope: A logical permissions boundary used within an environment to segregate services.
+Often used for a microservice's permission boundary.
+   -

-What this manages:
+What this currently manages:
-   - CodePipelines
+   - Scoped CodePipelines
    - Roles/Policies for CodePipeline, CloudFormation, and CodeBuild.
    - User permissions via scope assignments.